-A great engineering project always starts with the right metals -- so it’s wise to educate yourself on the pros and cons of each.
+A great project starts with the right metals -- so it’s wise to educate yourself on the pros and cons of each.

 Here are the metals we’ll cover in this chart: